fongatse/selenide-framework/README.md

 *The tests are organised in the following structure:*

-* resources
+* the path to the tests is: _src/test/java_
   * _components_ - this package has individual components that can be found on a specifici page, components are divided into packages based on the page they're on.
-  * _data_ - this package contains JSON user data and the JSON Parser class
   * _pages_ - this package contains page objects
   * _tests_ - this package contains test suites
+* resources
+  * _data_ - this package contains JSON files that hold user information that is used in the test

 ## Maven Dependencies Used